marcelomijas/econometrics-cheatsheet/README.md

 * **Econometrics Cheat Sheet**: Basic econometrics concepts, OLS assumptions and properties, equations, coefficient interpretatation, error measures, R-squared, hypothesis testing and confidence intervals, dummy variables and structural change, predictions basics and summary of popular OLS problems and their consequences, detection and correction.
 * **Time Series Cheat Sheet**: Components of a time series, trends and seasonality, auto-correlation, stationarity, weak and strong dependence, cointegration and heterocedasticity on time series.
-* **Additional Cheat Sheet**: Matrix notation of OLS, variable omission problem, proxy variables, instrumental variables, Two Stage Least Squares, information criteria, incorrect functional form, VAR models, VECM.
+* **Additional Cheat Sheet**: Matrix notation of OLS, variable omission problem, proxy variables, instrumental variables, Two Stage Least Squares, information criteria, non-restricted hypothesis test, incorrect functional form, logistic regression, statistical definitions, VAR models, VECM.

 :bulb: I am currently doing my PhD in macroeconomics and econometrics at King Juan Carlos University (Madrid, Spain).
 Also, I am a researcher and professor at the same institution.
 Collaboration proposals and academic stays offers in other universities (national and international) are considered and can help me a lot in my career!